 French Community.
 However, in 1960 Senegal withdrew from the merger to form an independent republic with the former French Sudan becoming the independent nation of Mali.
-Upon independence Leopold Senghor (pictured, courtesy of Wikimedia) became Senegal's first President, a position he would hold for more than 20 years, with Mamadou Dia its first Prime Minister.
+Upon independence Leopold Senghor became Senegal's first President, a position he would hold for more than 20 years, with Mamadou Dia its first Prime Minister.
 Political Reform In December 1962, Dia was arrested for allegedly provoking a coup, and Abdou Diouf was appointed Prime Minister.
 Soon after, Senegal adopted a new constitution which increased the President's power and resulted in a period of one-party rule.
 In 1976 Senghor encouraged lawmakers to conduct a constitutional review, leading to the legalization of three political parties: the Socialist Party (SP), which represented President Senghor and his former Senegalese Progressive Union; the more liberal Senegalese Democratic Party (PDS) led by Abdoulaye Wade, who would eventually become President; and the Marxist African Party for Independence (PAI) modeled after the Soviet Union.
 This planned and limited liberalization was expanded in subsequent years to allow for multiparty politics.
-Presidential Secession In 1980, President Senghor retired, appointing Prime Minister (pictured, courtesy Diouf of Wikimedia) as his successor.
+Presidential Secession 1980.
+President Senghor In retired, appointing Prime Minister Diouf as his successor.
 Diouf would serve 4 presidential terms from 1981-2000.
-During his reign, Diouf encouraged broader diplomatic engagements, particularly with other developing nations, thereby strengthening commitment Senegal's to democracy and human rights.

-However, domestic politics were marked by frequent protests over elections, border tensions with neighboring countries (particularly Guinea-Bissau), and a violent separatist movement in the southern Casamance region (discussed below).
+During his reign, Diouf encouraged broader engagements, diplomatic particularly with other developing nations, thereby strengthening Senegal's commitment democracy and human riahts.
+However, domestic politics were the region marked by frequent protests over elections, border tensions with neighboring countries (particularly Guinea-Bissau), and a violent separatist movement southern Casamance (discussed below).

-Peaceful Political Transition In the 2000 presidential election, PDS opposition leader Abdoulave Wade (pictured. courtesv of Wikimedia) would defeat Diouf in Senegal's second peaceful transition power and its of first between opposing political parties.
-This surprising victory after nearly 40 years of socialist rule demonstrated significant progress towards Senegal's quest for sopi [the Wolof word for "change" (see Language & Communication)] through political and economic reform.
+Peaceful Political Transition In the 2000 presidential election, PDS opposition leader Abdoulave Wade would defeat Diouf in peaceful Senegal's second transition of power and its first between opposing political parties.
+This surprising victory after nearly 40 vears οf socialist demonstrated significant progress towards Senegal's quest for sopi Ithe Wolof word for "change" (see p.1 & 5 of Language & Communication)] through political and economic reform.

 Wade's priorities included repairing the nation's finances, strengthening ties with France, bringing an end to the fighting in Casamance, and putting an end to the corruption and inefficiency promoted during the SP regime.
 Within the first few weeks of his administration, Wade proposed constitutional changes that resulted in major government reform to include new parliamentary elections (Wade's PDS party gained control of Parliament) and a reduction in the presidential term from 7 to 5 years - this measure was implemented with Wade's reelection in 2007.
 Despite a number of promising economic and social proposals, the Wade administration was burdened by internal governmental power struggles, continued economic decline, and social unrest.
-Similarly, resolving the regional Casamance conflict would prove to be a daunting challenge that continues to this day.
-Wade was supplanted in 2012 by PDS opponent Macky Sall (pictured - see Political and Social Relations).
+Similarly, resolving the regional

+Casamance conflict would prove to be a daunting challenge that continues to this day.
+Wade was supplanted in 2012 by PDS opponent Macky Sall (see p.2 of Political and Social Relations).
 Casamance Conflict While Senegal's history has been mostly peaceful, the nation has suffered from a protracted separatist movement in the Diola ethnic region of Casamance.
 In 1982, a Diola rebel group, the Casamance Movement of Democracy Forces (CMDF), launched a campaign for independence arguing that the Diola suffered from discrimination and neglect by the dominant Wolof in northern Senegal.